SimeonHristov99/DL_24-25/Week_12 - Bigram language model using a neural network/README.md

 1. The test case passes.
 2. The solution comprises solely of custom code - no layers from `torch.nn` should be used.
+3. A comment is present with an answer to the question in the description.

 **Test cases:**